C Dynamic Memory Allocation:

 required, you can change the size of previously allocated memory using

-the realloc()
+the realloc() function.

 Syntax: